 Your best way to remove boat decals depends on the tools that you have at your disposal and the decals you are dealing with.
 If you want to remove small stickers like registration numbers, all you need is an adhesive remover and a razor blade.

 Adhesive removers are versatile and easy to use.
-You can employ them to remove decals from gel coat, fiberglass, wood, metal, and even glass.
+You can employ them to remove decals from gel coats, fiberglass, wood, metal, and even glass.
 But you should do a spot test before applying them to a painted or fragile surface.
 Spray a small amount on the decals and cautiously scrape them off.
 Once you notice any damage, immediately wipe down the solvent.

 Sometimes, chemical removers can’t break down the old marine glue, especially with large decorative decals or boat lettering.
 In that case, you need to pick up a professional tool.
 Select one of the three below: